confetti-framework/docs/validation.md

 **Note:** When using the `regex` / `not_regex` patterns, it may be necessary to specify rules in an array instead of using pipe delimiters, especially if the regular expression contains a pipe character.

-#### nullable

-The field under validation may be `null`.
-This is particularly useful when validating primitive such as strings and integers that can contain `null` values.

-#### numeric

-The field under validation must be numeric.

-#### password

-The field under validation must match the authenticated user's password.
-You may specify an authentication guard using the rule's first parameter:

-    'password' => 'password:api'

 #### present